 Unlike its engineering counterpart at McGill, Engineering Sciences at the University of Toronto requires applicants to complete a lengthy online student profile in addition to having an admission average of approximately 94%.
 Although not the most competitive engineering undergraduate program in Canada this program is still extremely hard to get into.

-Queen’s Health Sciences is a relatively new, up and coming, health science program that takes some inspiration from the McMaster Health Science program in its teaching philosophy and supplementary application.
+Queen’s Health Sciences is a relatively new, up and coming, premed program that takes some inspiration from the McMaster Health Science program in its teaching philosophy and supplementary application.
 Although graduate statistics are still unavailable, many believe this program will see a high percentage of their graduates in professional school programs.
 This excitement has given the Queen’s BHSc program an acceptance rate of around 4%!
 Despite having this extremely low acceptance rate we believe the BHSc program does not deserve a higher spot on our list because of its relatively low application requirements which may account for its large number of applicants.